edge-cloud/www.edge-cloud.net/_posts/2014-06-16-practical-guide-dns-based-authentication-named-entities-dane.md

   </p>
 </div>

 Unfortunately Rage4 doesn't support adding TLSA records to a domain via the Web GUI yet.
 TLSA records are an experimental feature and are only supported via the API.
-We therefore need to use a REST client against [Advanced REST client](https://gbshouse.uservoice.com/knowledgebase/articles/109834-rage4-dns-developers-api" target="_blank">Rage4's API</a> to complete this step.
-I will show you how to do this via the <a href="https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo?hl=en-US) for Chrome.
+We therefore need to use a REST client against [Rage4's API](https://gbshouse.uservoice.com/knowledgebase/articles/109834-rage4-dns-developers-api) to complete this step.
+I will show you how to do this via the [Advanced REST client](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo?hl=en-US) for Chrome.
 But any other REST client should work as well in a similar way.

 **Note:** In the meantime Rage4 has added support for TSLA records via their Web GUI.
 Instead of using the API you can therefore now create the entry via the Web GUI.